beckitrue/container-app-workshop/lesson_2/README.md

 # README

 In this lab we are going to configure a `nginx` server as a reverse proxy.
 The `nginx` server will run in a network called `lab` and will listen on port `80`.
 It will forward the requests to the `flask` server running on port `5000`, that is also running in the `lab` network.
+The diagram below shows the configuration of the `nginx` server and the `flask` server, and how they are connected.

 <img src="images/nginx-diagram.png" alt="nginx reverse proxy diagram" width="600"/>